atomist/sdm/README.md

 It is possible to define new goals with accompanying implementations, so this approach is highly extensible.

-### Listeners
+#### Listeners

 While goals drive the delivery process, **listeners** help in goal implementation and allow observation of the delivery process.
 Listener **registrations** allow listeners to be narrowed to being fired on particular pushes.
+A registratiion includes a name (for diagnostics) and a `PushTest`, narrowing on particular pushes.

 For example, the following listener registration causes an automatic fix to be made on every push to a Node project, adding a license file if none is found: